chaturadissanayake/cinema-seat-selector/README.md

 # Cinema Seat Selector

-A responsive cinema seat selection system built with HTML, CSS, and JavaScript.
-This system allows users to select seats dynamically from a grid layout, with seat prices varying depending on their position in the cinema.
+A fully responsive cinema seat selection system built with HTML, CSS, and JavaScript.
+This project allows users to dynamically select seats from a grid, with prices varying depending on the seating section in the cinema.

 ## Features

-- Dynamic seat selection with real-time price calculation.
+- **Dynamic Seat Selection**: Choose seats in real-time, with prices updating automatically based on selection.
-- Different pricing for front, middle, and back rows.
+- **Tiered Pricing**: Different pricing for front, middle, and back rows.
-- Aesthetic blurred background image for the cinema interface.
+- **Modern UI**: Sleek cinema interface with a blurred background image for an enhanced user experience.

 ## Installation

+To set up the project locally, follow these steps:

 1. Clone the repository:

    ```bash
    git clone https://github.com/chaturawtf/cinema-seat-selector.git